raymondkiu/eggnog-mapper_COGextraction/README.md

 Just execute using Linux command line:

-$ ./extract_COG.sh <FILENAME>
+$ ./extract_COG.sh FILENAME

-This will generate the final file COG_final.csv with column 1 the COG classes and column 2 is the hit counts (separated by commas).
+This will generate the final extracted file COG_final.csv with column 1 the COG classes and column 2 is the hit counts (separated by commas).